Shopify/polaris/UNRELEASED.md

 - Simplified output of `Badge`'s css ([#3950](https://github.com/Shopify/polaris-react/pull/3950))
 - Fixed click propagation that was preventing the `Tooltip` to open when used as suffix on a `TextField` ([#3956](https://github.com/Shopify/polaris-react/issues/3956))
 - Made items in `ActionList` more clear in high contrast mode ([#3971](https://github.com/Shopify/polaris-react/pull/3971))
+- Fixed the MediaCard thumbnail’s corner roundness, so it wouldn’t overflow out of the parent Card ([#3974](https://github.com/Shopify/polaris-react/issues/3974))

 ### Documentation